Five Aggregates

 Practical Application

 Ordinarily, human beings are inclined to believe that they possess a true and lasting self, in some form or another.
 Some people attach to their mind as the ’self’;23 some believe that something exists separate and yet somehow connected to the mind, which acts on another level to be responsible for and to control the body and mind.
-The exposition of the five aggregates is intended to reveal how that which is called a ’being’, ’person’, or ’self’ – when it is closely examined and analyzed – is simply comprised of these five components.
+The exposition of the five aggregates is intended to reveal how that which is called a ’being’, ’person’, or ’self’ – when it is closely examined and analyzed – consists simply of these five components.
 There is no residual essence or substance existing separate from these five.
 And even these five aggregates exist within an interdependent relationship.
 They do not exist independently; they are not autonomous.
 Therefore, these aggregates, too, do not function or exist as a stable, substantial ’self’.

 In sum, the teaching on the five aggregates refers to the principle of selflessness (anattā; ’nonself’, ’not-self’).
 Human life consists of a convergence of various elements or parts; there exists no substantial ’self’ as unifying principle or centre-point of these parts.
 None of the aggregates (components, etc.) exist as a stable, lasting ’self’, and no such self exists apart from them.24 When one gains insight into this truth, one lets go of one’s attachments to self.
 This principle of nonself is clarified in the teaching on Dependent Origination in relation to the five aggregates.25